morganwalkup/oval-exe/README.md

 ### Known Bugs
 1. Menu text may be garbled after opening the file browser within OVAL.
 To fix, exit back to the main menu and rejoin OVAL.
+2. Video capture action does not record microphone audio of the user.
+3. Video capture freezes OVAL for 3-5 seconds when first selected.
+After this, OVAL performs normally.

 # OVAL Quickstart Guide
 To get started with OVAL, check out [this video tutorial](https://www.youtube.com/watch?v=K0S71ocsaM0)